JoseBlanca/uv_seminar/README.md

 - It is quite good installing complex scientific packages like NumPy, SciPy, or TensorFlow.

 `conda` has its own ecosystem, unlike `pip` or `uv`, `conda` does not work with the standard Python PyPI repository.
-`conda` tends to have specialized compilations of some popular scientific packages, but it has much less packages available that PyPI, and `conda` is not compatible with `pip`, so if you can't mix and match conda and non-conda packages.
+`conda` tends to have specialized compilations of some popular scientific packages, but it has much less packages available that PyPI, and `conda` is not compatible with `pip`, so if you can't mix and match conda and non-conda packages in the same project.
 Moreover, `uv` is much faster and it can also do the project management.

 The [Anaconda Distribution](https://www.anaconda.com/) is a bundle that includes `conda` plus: